Karey Lee Woolsey

 Karey Lee Woolsey (born July 12, 1976) is an American singer-songwriter, who built a successful music career touring Florida and the East Coast with his band 3 Days Apart before he became involved in an organization bringing marijuana into the state.
-Woolsey was convicted in 2008 of attempting to distribute more than 7,000 pounds of marijuana and is serving a 13-year sentence at the Federal Correctional Institution, Yazoo City Low (Miss.)
+Woolsey was convicted in 2008 of attempting to distribute more than 7,000 pounds of marijuana and served a 13-year sentence at the Federal Correctional Institution, Yazoo City Low (Miss.)

 While incarcerated in July 2013, Woolsey released an album that hit fourth on Billboards Heatseekers South Atlantic chart.

 Early life

 Woolsey was born in Atlanta, Georgia, and moved to the Houston, Texas, area at an early age.
 His family later moved to Cape Coral, Florida, where they still reside.

 Woolsey began writing songs at age 13, placing his first in rotation at a local radio station.
 He began to win talent competitions by performing his original compositions.
 While attending Cape Coral High School, he formed his own band, 3 Days Apart, playing guitar and singing his original songs in clubs around Fort Myers and, later, throughout the state and up the coast.
 Woolsey opened up for bands such as Sister Hazel, 3 Doors Down, Creed, Jars of Clay, and Lenny Kravitz.